KRobinson414/katies-nc-news/UserStories.md

 # 'Must Have' User Stories

-- As a user, I should be able to view a list of all articles.
+x As a user, I should be able to view a list of all articles.

 - As a user, I should be able to view a list of all articles on a specific topic.
 - As a user, I should be able to view an individual article.
 - As a user, I should be able to view an individual article's comments.